dfernandez79/fluxus/README.md

 supported for Illustrator.

 I tried with different approaches: MacOSX folder actions were a painful experience, and doesn't detect file changes very well.
-An Illustrator plugin wiil resolve my need.
+An Illustrator plugin will resolve my need.
 But it requires lots of work, and I can resolve my need using other tools (like a MacOSX Workflow to extract images from PDF).

 So I end using NodeJS.
 It's easy for me to code in it, resolves my problem, and it can be extended to execute other actions.